Fall 2021 Updates

-While we are excited to welcome students to the nation's capital, we also understand that some schools have issued alternative policies regarding off-campus programs this summer.
+While we are excited to welcome students to the nation's capital, we also understand that some schools have issued alternative policies regarding off-campus programs.
 To ensure everyone has access to the opportunity, we will be offering a virtual option in addition to our Washington, D.C. option.

 Washington, D.C.
 Option

 While many aspects of the program will remain the same, we’ve made some updates to ensure your safety and that of our staff.
 TWC may adjust these policies as public health regulations in D.C. are adapted or removed.

 Please note that all participants who choose the Washington, D.C.
 Option are required to receive the COVID-19 vaccine prior to their arrival in D.C.
 We encourage you to review our COVID-19 vaccination policy.